rossmacarthur/dotfiles/README.md

 ## Customization

 The install script is designed to be very easy to create your own bootstrap.
 Simply:

 * Fork this repository and modify the dotfiles to suit you.
-* Copy one of the other bootstrap scripts such as [bootstrap_sensor.sh](bootstrap/bootstrap_sensor.sh) and call it `bootstrap_custom.sh` (anything of the form `bootstrap_xxxxx.sh` will work).
+* Copy one of the other bootstrap scripts such as [bootstrap_sensor.sh][sensor] and call it `bootstrap_custom.sh` (anything of the form `bootstrap_xxxxx.sh` will work).
 * Modify it to your liking.
-You can use the install functions in [installs.sh](bootstrap/installs.sh).
+You can use the install functions in [installs.sh][installs].
-* Change the top line of [remote.sh](bootstrap/remote.sh) to reference your own fork as well as the code snippet at the top of this README.
+* Change the top line of [remote.sh][remote] to reference your own fork as well as the code snippet at the top of this README.
 * Run the bootstrap script and your custom bootstrap will be presented as a bootstrap option.

 ## License